DjangoGirls/organizer-manual/example_schedule/README.md

 __8.30am__ Doors open/log in to conferencing software, breakfast is served (in-person only), early registration starts.

 __9am__ Welcome everyone, do a short presentation explaining what we're going to do today and what the schedule looks like.
-Make sure they know they're awesome - the impostor syndrome is strong and you need to break the ice and ensure them they can do it.
+Make sure they know they're awesome - the impostor syndrome is strong and you need to break the ice and reassure them they can do it.

 __9.30am__ The workshop starts!
 Teams and coaches should now get to work in groups and follow the [tutorial](../tutorial/README.md).